rcomrad/data/README.md

 Result: ID of the updated object

-### 3) Many-To-Many request: `many-to-many type, (-id, all data)/(id), arrays of indexes`
+### 3) Many-To-Many request: `many-to-many type, (-id, all data)/(id, some data), arrays of indexes`

 Firstly, if you do not specify the object ID (or its identifier is zero), then the specified data will be used to create a new object using the rules of the insert new object function, and the resulting identifier will be used in the next step.
+Otherwise data will be used to update the object with the specified ID using the rules for updating existing object function.

 To insert "Many to Many" relation, you need to specify the many_to_many field in the request body with one of two values: